ismailhammounou/db2ixf/docs/markdown/getting-started.md

     Before using one of the examples, please, try `db2ixf <command> --help` to get details on how to use the command.

+!!! info CLI does not support the deltalake format.
+In case, you need support please create a ticket in Github.